x7-labs/git-code-annotate/README.rst

         }

-and run ./generate_code_annotation.py to see the result.
+and run git-code-annotate to see the result.
 This is an iterative process

 .. code-block:: sh

-    ./generate_code_annotation.py
+    git-code-annoate

 When you are happy with the changes you are free to commit the change into the annotation branch.
 Commit your code (as described in the example section) and push back to our tutotial server.